Philogy/sussy-huff-ctf/README.md

 written in the "word" mnemonic form, you can find the full list [here](https://evm.codes).
 Huff adds some syntatic sugar like jump-labels and macros to improve the devs experience.

-**Note:** This code has an explicitly added vulnerability, do not use in production!
+**Disclaimer:** This code has an explicitly added vulnerability, do not use in production!

 ## Goal